Wasserstein distance as a new tool for discriminating cosmologies through the topology of large scale structure: Cosmological simulations

 \section{Cosmological simulations}

-We produced new cosmological simulations with the magneto-hydrodynamical code \texttt{enzo}\footnote{enzo-project.org}, applied to a suite of concordance $\Lambda$CDM simulations of eight different cosmic volumes, for six different values of the $\sigma_8$ parameter.
+For this work, we analyzed a set of recent cosmological simulations produced with the magneto-hydrodynamical code \texttt{enzo}\footnote{enzo-project.org}, applied to a suite of concordance $\Lambda$CDM simulations of eight different cosmic volumes, for six different values of the $\sigma_8$ parameter.
 We used here a simple uniform resolution grid approach, sampling a comoving volume of $42.5^3 \rm Mpc^3$ with $512^3$ cells (yielding a constant spatial resolution of $83.3~\rm kpc$/cell) and with $512^3$ dark matter particles (yielding a fixed mass resolution $m_{\rm dm}=6.19 \cdot 10^{7}M_{\odot}$).

+These runs are part of a larger project, aiming at investigating the origin of cosmic magnetism through multiple resimulations of magnetic field seeding scenarios \citep[e.g.][and references therein]{va21magcow}.
+However, unlike what we did in most of the other projects along this line of research, here we fixed the initial magnetic field (assumed to have a primordial origin) and studied how the properties of simulated magnetic fields change with increasing initial amplitude of density perturbation ($\sigma_8$ parameter) and are also affected by cosmic variance.

 Each simulation starts at $z=40$ from a "primordial" uniform volume-filling comoving magnetic field $B_0=0.1\ \mathrm{nG}$ for each magnetic field component.